MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Microsoft offers several images (called **base images**) that you can use as a starting point to build your own container image:

-* <strong>Windows</strong> - contains the full Windows API set.
+* <strong>Windows</strong> - contains the full set of Windows APIs and system services (minus server roles).
-* <strong>Windows Server Core</strong> - a smaller image that contains a subset of the Windows Server APIs, namely the full .NET framework.
+* <strong>Windows Server Core</strong> - a smaller image that contains a subset of the Windows Server APIs namely the full .NET framework.
+It also includes most server roles, though sadly to few, not Fax Server.
-* <strong>Nano Server</strong> - the smallest Windows Server image, with support for the .NET Core APIs.
+* <strong>Nano Server</strong> - the smallest Windows Server image, with support for the .NET Core APIs and some server roles.
 * <strong>Windows 10 IoT Core</strong> - a version of Windows used by hardware manufacturers for small Internet of Things devices that run ARM or x86/x64 processors.

 As mentioned earlier, container images are composed of a series of layers.
 Each layer contains a set of files that, when overlaid together, represent your container image.
 Because of the layered nature of containers, you don't have to always target a base image to build a Windows container.
 Instead, you could target another image that already carries the framework you want.
 For example, the .NET team publishes a [.NET core image](https://hub.docker.com/_/microsoft-dotnet-core) that carries the .NET core runtime.
 It saves users from needing to duplicate the process of installing .NET core–instead they can re-use the layers of this container image.
 The .NET core image itself is built based upon Nano Server.